mcclumpherty/temper-python/README.md

+This is a fork of the main temper-python driver.

-This is a rewrite of a userspace USB driver for TEMPer devices presenting a USB ID like this: `0c45:7401 Microdia`
+It is a rewrite of a userspace USB driver for TEMPer devices presenting a USB ID like this: `0c45:7401 Microdia`
 My device came from [M-Ware ID7747](http://www.m-ware.de/m-ware-usb-thermometer-40--120-c-emailbenachrichtigung-id7747/a-7747/) and also reports itself as 'RDing TEMPerV1.2'.